 General internal medicine

-Doctors in general internal medicine (GIM) diagnose, treat and manage the care of inpatients and outpatients with acute and long term medical conditions.
+Doctors in general internal medicine are trained to manage patients presenting with a wide range of acute and long term medical conditions and symptoms.

 This page provides useful information on the nature of the work, the common procedures/interventions, sub-specialties and other roles that may interest you.